 You should not put anything recyclable in your household waste.

 - any items that could be put in your recycling

-- Building rubble and hazardous items such as car batteries, pesticides and herbicides
+- hazardous items such as car batteries, pesticides and herbicides

-Find out what can be taken to Harlow Recycling Centre (also known as the tip or dump) run by Essex County Council.
+Find out what can be taken to Harlow Recycling Centre (the dump) run by Essex County Council.

 Please ensure your bins are out on the boundary by 7am on your collection day and are easily accessible.